jhomra21/cursorTesting/README.md

 # 👾 Train Custom LoRA's and Generate Images with Replicate API 🤖

-This is a Flask application that generates images using the Replicate API.
-It applies a custom LoRA (Low-Rank Adaptation) model trained on specific images to create unique outputs.
+This is a Flask application that lets users create accounts, log in, upload images -> train model/LoRA, and generate an images.
+- WIP: Multiple LoRAs also possible.
+For example, combining an art style/photo style with user faces/products

 ## Features:
 * Login/Signup